snhilde/dsa/README.md

 Data Structures and Algorithms

-These are example modules for increasing knowledge and practicing.
+These are example modules for learning and practicing.

 ## Current Packages